oxana-shaydullina/Google-Data-Analytics-Capstone-Project/README.md

 <b>Three questions will guide the future marketing program</b>:

-1. How do annual members and casual riders use Cyclistic bikes dierently?
+1. How do annual members and casual riders use Cyclistic bikes differently?

-2. Why would casual riders buy Cyclistic annual memberships?

 3. How can Cyclistic use digital media to influence casual riders to become members?